 - Permit users to log-in to certain sections of the web site: eg. member or admin areas.
 The setting of these cookies is a requirement for access to these restricted areas.

-- Allow Google Analytics to track which areas of the web site are accessed by a visitor, as per the description above.
+- Allow Google Analytics and statistics software to track which areas of the web site are accessed by a visitor, as per the description above.

 - Allow a visitor to set a region or other specific search parameters to enable narrowing job search results.